OPEN LETTER TO TERRY CAPISTRANO PRESIDENT OF PATAFA PART 1

 If athletes are not improving during this time.
 They need to stop using the Pandemic as an excuse.
 Cause some coaches even without track ovals during the pandemic still had improvements and didn’t whine about the pandemic.

 Maybe in 2020 and 2021, the pandemic could be played as an excuse card.
-But in 2022 the Pandemic being used as an excuse has already expired and passed it used by date.
+But in 2022 the Pandemic being used as an excuse has already expired and passed its used date.

 While the Magnitude of EJ’s achievements is the manifestation of years of sacrifice through hard work and testimony to Coach Petrov, Mr. Lafferty, EJ support teams and the Obiena Family, and all the people that are stuck by EJ.
 Unfortunately, EJ’s big victory does not reflect on the current state of Philippine Athletics in multiple other areas closer to home, which is very far from being a squeaky clean slate.